ervg0203/QuestSearchUsingGRPC/README.md

 ### 5. Setting up MongoDB

-- Make a MongoDB database name as questsearch and import the question into the database and then you are good to go.
+- Make a MongoDB database name as questsearch and import the questions json file into the database and then you are good to go.

 ### 6. Enhancements & Unique Features